FAQs for Learners

 Can I access TTAF if I have already used my Fees Free entitlement?

 Yes.
-You can access TTAF regardless of prior study you have done, including any study undertaken through the existing first year Fees Free funding.
+You can access TTAF regardless of prior study you have done, including any study undertaken through the existing Fees Free funding.

 Will I still be eligible for Fees Free in the future if I access TTAF for courses starting from 1 July 2020?

 Yes.
-If you access eligible programmes starting from 1 July 2020 for free through TTAF, this does not impact on or use up your entitlement to the existing first year Fees Free funding.
+If you access eligible programmes starting from 1 July 2020 for free through TTAF, this does not impact on, or use up, your entitlement to the existing Fees Free funding.

 Are learners studying part time eligible?